-We’ve heard it all before – the debate over whether to choose a wood or metal bat seems like it’ll never come to an end.
-But for any baseball or softball slugger truly serious about improving their game, there’s really only one choice.
+We’ve heard it all before—the debate over whether to choose a wood or metal bat seems like it’ll never come to an end.
+But for any baseball or softball slugger truly serious about improving their game, there’s really only one choice, and you probably know which team we’re on.

 The differences between metal and wood bats can be broken down into three categories: